IPA.CONF(5) IPA.CONF(5)

 }

-ipa(8) also informs accounting systems used by limit's rule when a
+Accounting systems used by limit's rule are informed when a reached

-reached limit is restarted, so if you do not specify commands in the
+limit is restarted.
+So if you do not specify commands in the expire

-If a limit does not have the expire section, then this limit (if it is
+If a limit does not have the expire parameter, then this limit (if it

-reached) cannot be automatically restarted, but it can be restarted by
+is reached) cannot be automatically restarted.
+But it can be restarted

 The value of the expire parameter can be 0s, this means that reached